ProServicesStorage/ansible_old_mac/README.md

 xcode-select --install
 ```

 8. Download then install MacPorts.
 You can download from [here](https://www.macports.org/install.php).
-Click on your version of OSX
+Click on **your version of OSX**
 9. Download and install Python for mac.
 You can get [here](https://www.python.org/downloads/)
 10. Install Python which also installs `pip`.
-Make sure to click on the **Install Certificates.command" when the installation completes.
+Make sure to click on the **Install Certificates.command** when the installation completes.
 11. Upgrade pip

 ```bash